daaronr/giveifyouwin/README.md

 - DR: the latter should be useful and faster and maybe less likely to cause an error if the hyperlink changes?

+##Editing offline ('cloning')

+> If you're using GitHub Desktop, click Clone in Desktop to copy the wiki to your computer.
+Once you have cloned the wiki, you can add new files, edit existing ones, and commit your changes.
+You and your collaborators can create branches when working on wikis, but only changes pushed to the master branch will be made live and available to your readers.